1915 Cincinnati Reds season: Off-season

 On December 14, the Reds picked up infielder Ivy Olson off of waivers from the Cleveland Naps.
 Olson struggled in the 1914 season, batting .242 with one home run and 20 RBI in 89 games with the Naps.

 In early 1915, the Reds lost infielder Marty Berghammer, who jumped to the Pittsburgh Rebels of the Federal League.
 Berghammer saw limited action with the club, batting .223 with six RBI in 77 games during the 1914 season.

 The club purchased pitcher Gene Dale from the Montreal Royals of the International League.
 Dale had a 10-17 record with a 4.94 ERA with the Royals in the 1914 season, pitching 253.1 innings pitched in 36 games.
 Dale had previous major league experience, going 0-7 with a 6.60 ERA in 24 games over two seasons in 1911 and 1912 with the St. Louis Cardinals.

 On February 11, Cincinnati traded third baseman Bert Niehoff to the Philadelphia Phillies in exchange for catcher Red Dooin.
 Dooin struggled for the Phillies in 1914, batting only .178 with one home run and eight RBI in 53 games.
 To replace Niehoff at third base, the Reds moved second baseman Heinie Groh to third, and newly acquired Ivy Olson and Joe Wagner, who the team acquired in late December from the Spokane Indians of the Northwestern League, would split time playing second base.

 The Reds signed free agent outfielder Tommy Leach to a contract on February 22.
 Leach, who began his major league career with the Louisville Colonels in 1898, appeared in 153 games with the Chicago Cubs in 1914, batting .263 with seven home runs and 46 RBI.
 Leach had led the National League with 22 triples and six home runs while playing for the Pittsburgh Pirates in 1902, led the NL with 126 runs with the Pirates in 1909, and led the NL again in runs in 1913 with the Cubs with 99.

 On the same date, February 22, Cincinnati selected pitcher Fred Toney off of waivers from the Brooklyn Robins.
 He played the 1914 season with the Louisville Colonels of the American Association, going 21-15 with a 3.21 ERA, pitching 311 innings in 49 games.
-Toney pitched with the Chicago Cubs from 1911-1913, going 4-5 with a 4.02 ERA in 34 games in those three seasons.
+Toney pitched with the Chicago Cubs from 1911 to 1913, going 4-5 with a 4.02 ERA in 34 games in those three seasons.